gem5/gem5-resources/src/riscv-opensbi/README.md

 # RISCV Full System with Bootloader

 This document provides instructions to create an (OpenSBI)[https://github.com/riscv-software-src/opensbi] bootloader binary and a Linux kernel binary that work with gem5 full system simulations.
-The bootloader and the kernel binaries are completely independent; however, we'll provide instructions to build both binaries for the sake of completeness.
+The bootloader and the kernel binaries are completely independent; however, we'll provide instructions to build both binaries for completeness.

 In gem5, this bootloader is supposed to work with the default RISC-V Linux kernel configuration from the Linux project, as well as with any disk RISC-V image provided by `gem5-resources`.
 Different from the `riscv-fs` resource, the bootloader and the Linux kernel are separate inputs to gem5.